 What to Expect During First Visits to the Dentist

 Your dentist will first evaluate your child’s mouth.
 They will also talk to your little one if they’re having difficulties when chewing or swallowing.

 Depending on the condition of your child’s oral health, your dentist may also request to have their dental x-rays taken.
 The next steps of the treatment will always depend on the results of the dental exam and steps you have agreed upon for improving your child’s teeth.

 Going for consultations gives your child the opportunity to get to know the dental team.
 It’s crucial for kids to feel comfortable with their dentist and the faces that they’ll see during their visits.

 The dental team, on the other hand, also strives to build a relationship with young patients to make treatments easier for everyone.

 Ask your North East Calgary dentist today about orthodontic treatments that work best for your child.
-Call us at (587) 317-9903 to schedule your appointment.
+Call us at (587) 317-9903 to schedule initial consultation.